 - Use Cases

-- Master Account: Operating on Behalf of a Subaccount
+- Primary Account: Operating on Behalf of a Subaccount

 - Subaccount Self Service

-This article is intended for master account administrators (not subaccount users).
+This article is intended for primary account administrators (not subaccount users).
 It introduces our subaccount functionality in SparkPost and SparkPost Enterprise.
 The subaccount functionality will allow you to support separate business units, mailstreams, or customers (if you are an email service provider) all from within your SparkPost account.
 Subaccounts enable you to give each of these units direct access to the SparkPost messaging service APIs.
-(Subaccount users will not have separate access in the UI.)

 Subaccounts – The individual entities you create in order to support separate business units, mail streams or individual customers.